 - Completing all course and administrative requirements as defined by the Office of Integrated Medical Education (OIME), course directors and faculty in a timely manner

 - Dressing and conducting themselves appropriately to the activity in which they are participating, in a manner becoming of a member of the Rush community

-- Actively and appropriately seeking feedback to improve their own performance, and to accept constructive feedback openly and without hostility and accept responsibility for missteps
+- Actively and appropriately seeking feedback to improve their own performance, accepting constructive feedback openly and without hostility, accepting responsibility for missteps

 - Reflecting on their performance and educational experiences to inform their self-directed learning and study

-- Recognizing personal limitations in knowledge, skills, and attitudes, and to seek help from faculty and peers as appropriate
+- Recognizing personal limitations in knowledge, skills, and attitudes, and seeking help from faculty and peers as appropriate

 - Providing constructive feedback and evaluation about the learning environment and educational experiences